jejacks0n/teaspoon/README.md

 Teabag is happy to look for files for you, but you can disable this feature and maintain a manifest yourself.
 Since each suite can utilize a different spec helper, you can use these to create your own manifest of specs using the `= require` directive.

-Tell the suite that you don't want it to match any files, and then retuire files in your spec helper.
+Tell the suite that you don't want it to match any files, and then require files in your spec helper.

 ```ruby
 config.suite do |suite|